microsoft/language-server-protocol/protocol.md

 * a header describing the request
 * a _Request_ section describing the format of the request sent.
 The method is a string identifying the request the params are documented using a TypeScript interface
 * a _Response_ section describing the format of the response.
-The result item descibes the returned data in case of a success.
+The result item describes the returned data in case of a success.
 The error.data describes the returned data in case of an error.
 Please remember that in case of a failure the response already contains an error.code and an error.message field.
 These fields are only speced if the protocol forces the use of certain error codes or messages.
-In cases where the server can decide on these values freely they arn't listed here.
+In cases where the server can decide on these values freely they aren't listed here.

 #### Initialize Request